 The Court now moves to a discussion of Rhode Island's Rules of Professional Conduct, which are replete with ethical guidelines and obligations placed upon attorneys that should inform the standard for determining the intended scope of potential Rule 11 sanctions.
 "Courts and ethics opinions often cite ghostwriting as a breach of ethical duties and prohibitions concerning deception."
 Jona Goldschmidt, In Defense of Ghostwriting, 29 Fordham Urb.
 L.J.
 1145, 1159 (2002).
 While Rule 1.2(c), as discussed above, permits an attorney to "limit the scope of the representation if the limitation is reasonable under the circumstances and the client gives informed consent," an attorney must of course act consistently with the remainder of the Rules of Professional Conduct as well.
 This Court looks to several specific ones.
 For example, Rule 3.2 of Article V, the Supreme Court Rules of Professional Conduct, mandates that an attorney not unreasonably delay the client's litigation.
 Rule 3.3 mandates candor toward the tribunal.
 Rule 8.4(c) prohibits attorneys from engaging in "conduct involving dishonesty, fraud, deceit, or misrepresentation."
-The Court finds that all of these factors must be taken into account when determining whether the practice of preparing pleadings without disclosure of identity, in this case by Attorney Taylor Humphrey, was a sanctionable violation of Rule 11.
+The Court finds that all of these factors must be taken into account when determining whether the practice of preparing pleadings without disclosure of identity, in this case by Attorney Swain, was a sanctionable violation of Rule 11.

 Rule 3.2 provides: "A lawyer shall make reasonable efforts to expedite litigation consistent with the interests of the client."
-As discussed above, Attorney Taylor Humphrey's involvement in this case has not resulted in expeditious litigation; in fact, her involvement has achieved quite the opposite.
-While the delays caused by Attorney Taylor Humphrey's ghostwriting have done a disservice to the Plaintiff, this is also not to say they have been consistent with the interests of her client, who has recently filed for bankruptcy.
-What her ghostwriting practice in the case is consistent with, however, is the debt settlement industry's "primary tactic" of "convincing the creditor that, after a long period of no payment and no contact, some income is better than none."
+As discussed above, Attorney Swain's involvement in this case has not resulted in expeditious litigation; in fact, his involvement has achieved quite the opposite.
+While the delays caused by Attorney Swain's ghostwriting have done a disservice to the Plaintiff, this is also not to say they have been consistent with the interests of his client, who, presumably, is still making monthly payments for purposes of "debt consolidation" rather than paying back her creditors.
+What Attorney Swain's ghostwriting practice in this case is consistent with, however, is the debt settlement industry's "primary tactic" of "convincing the creditor that, after a long period of no payment and no contact, some income is better than none."
 Donovan, 113 W. Va.
 L. Rev. at 216.
 Moreover, it is consistent with the industry's reputation for causing net financial harm to its customers.
 See NYC Bar Association White Paper at 2.